Programme and General Information

 Here you can find some general information about:

-The Summer School runs for two consecutive weeks, preceded by optional two-day preparatory workshops taught on Friday and Saturday, before the first week of regular workshops.
+The Summer School runs for two consecutive weeks, preceded by optional 2/3 day preparatory workshops taught on Wednesday/Thursday and Friday, before the first week of regular workshops.
 During each of the two weeks of the Summer School, there will be several full-time parallel workshops on both quantitative and qualitative methods.

 Each regular workshop runs from Monday through Friday (from 8 h 30 through 18 h), an average effective teaching time of 7½ to 8 hours per day, i.e. a total of up to 35-40 hours for each workshop.